easedup/acv9/curriculum/hass-history/year-8.md

 *  explaining the triggers of declining Viking power such as the Battle of Standford Bridge, the treaty of Saint-Clair-sur-Epte, new colonies, changing climate and/or the spread of Christianity
 *  explaining the arrival of Spanish conquistadores in Mexico and Peru from 1510 CE (Balboa) to 1531 (Pizarro), and their reasons; for example, seeking wealth, claiming land for their king, converting the local populations to Christianity, sense of adventure
 *  analysing the significance of Alexander VI’s papal decrees of 1493 in legalising Spanish territorial expansion and claims in the Americas
-*  <p>outlining the effects of Spanish conquest on the Americas, such as the spread of disease, introduction of crops such as maize, beans, tobacco, chocolate and potatoes to Europe, the <em>Encomienda system</em>, mining and deforestation, and the impact of the loss of natural resources</p>
+*  outlining the effects of Spanish conquest on the Americas, such as the spread of disease, introduction of crops such as maize, beans, tobacco, chocolate and potatoes to Europe, the *Encomienda system*, mining and deforestation, and the impact of the loss of natural resources
 *  explaining the longer-term effects of conquest and colonisation on the Indigenous populations of the Americas, such as the unequal distribution of land and wealth, slavery, political inequality, and supremacy of Spanish culture and language over conquered territories

 ##### AC9HH8K09 {#ac9hh8k09}